stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

 Close the terminal and open it again for the changes to take effect.

-Once you have installed Go, add [dep](https://github.com/golang/dep), which is currently the recommended dependency manager for Go projects.

 ## Python Development

 Fedora includes both Python 2 and Python 3.
 To run Python 3, be sure to specify